I Won’t Back Down | Chords + Lyrics

 | Em D5 | G |

-The only variation is that the third time, we go to chord IV instead of I, like this:
+The only variation comes the third time through when we go to chord IV instead of I, like this:

 | Em D5 | G | Em D5 | G |